takenet/blip-docs/source/includes/en/extensions/scheduler.md

 }
 ```

 Getting an existing scheduled message with id `ad19adf8-f5ec-4fff-8aeb-2e7ebe9f7a67`.
 Each scheduled message has tree possible `status` values: `scheduled`, `executed` and `canceled`.
-This values are returned when you search for a specific message scheduled.
+This values are returned when you search for a specific scheduled message.